picom - Man Page

 Specify GLSL fragment shader path for rendering window contents.
 Does not work when --legacy-backends is enabled.
 Shader is searched first relative to the directory the configuration file is in, then in the usual places for a configuration file.
 See section Shader Interface below for more details on the interface.

---window-shader-fg-rule SHADER:'CONDITION'
+--window-shader-fg-rule SHADER:CONDITION

 Specify GLSL fragment shader path for rendering window contents using patterns.
 Similar to --opacity-rule, arguments should be in the format of SHADER:CONDITION, e.g. "shader.frag:name = 'window'".
 Leading and trailing whitespaces in SHADER will be trimmed.
 If SHADER is "default", then the default shader will be used for the matching windows.
 (This also unfortunately means you can’t use a shader file named "default").
 Does not work when --legacy-backends is enabled.
+Using this is discouraged, see the Window Rules section for the recommended way to set window-specific shaders.

 --dithered-present